-Late-work excuses (extensions) can be grouped into the categories of professional, medical, and personal.
+Late-work excuses (extensions) and excused absences from exams can be grouped into the categories of professional, medical, and personal.

 Professional: Reasonable extensions for job/internship interviews, technical conferences, or other professional/career development reasons should be requested.
 Most requests are granted, excluding those that provide a student or group of students an unfair advantage, cause significant disruption to the course or grading schedule, or violate some UF policy.